 1. Awareness/Sleeping Cycle.

-Being as fully aware, awake, and conscious as you can, moment by moment, is the eustress part of our first and most basic health-building cycle.
+You want to strive to be as fully aware, awake, and conscious as you can, moment by moment, when you are in an awareness state.
+That is the eustress part of our first and most basic health-building cycle.
 Many of us sleepwalk through large parts of our days, not thinking hard, and not being fully present.
 A certain amount of such coasting is healthy but too much of that kind of behavior is squandering an opportunity to be fully aware and awake.
 Ideally, most of our lives we are either trying to wake up, focus, concentrate, and pay attention to either the world around us or to our own thoughts and feelings, or we are trying to get high-quality sleep.
 The middle ground, where we are not consciously self aware of our thoughts and feelings or our surroundings, yet we aren’t asleep, usually doesn’t help us.
 It may, in fact, amount to the chronic, unhealthy variety of stress, especially when caused by regular sleep deprivation.

 When you are aware and mindful, both of your own thoughts and of the world around you, that awareness stresses your brain in a capacity-building way.
 Concentrate.
 Focus.
 Be conscious of your thoughts and feelings.
 Meditate daily.
 Meditation is a special form of focused waking that is excellent for building mental capacity.
 Even if you are very busy, you can meditate as you fall asleep, at a minimum, so you get at least 5-10 mins of quality meditation a day, if not more.
 Elise Labbe’s Psychology Moment by Moment, 2011 is an excellent introduction, from a clinical psychologist, to the use of mindfulness techniques to treat anxiety, depression, pain, stress, and other health challenges, and of mindfulness in therapy and self-therapy.
 Thich Nhat Hanh’s The Miracle of Mindfulness, 1999, and Eckhart Tolle’s The Power of Now, 2004, are both good, too, yet many of these works overclaim as well.
 Mindfulness is just one important state of being, albeit a very important one.
 We need other states of mind, including escape, entertainment, altered states, and the ability to regularly contemplate the past and future as well as the present.
 The Buddhist’s ideal of “denial of the self” is particularly useful for Western egoists, but it is very easy to overdo that too.
 It’s often the selfish, and those obsessed with a principle, that get things done, creating progress for all of us.